Skip to content

 }

-• During the process of adding the GCUniPlugin dependency library, the Native SDK is already added to the host project, so you can directly call the methods of the Native SDK.
+• When adding the GCUniPlugin dependency library as described above, the Native SDK has already been added to the host project, so you can directly call Native SDK methods.

 • SDK Initialization

-When using mixed mode, only initialize the Native SDK within the host App.
-No additional initialization configuration is required within the uni mini program; you can directly call the methods provided by the UniApp SDK.
+When using mixed mode, only the host App needs to initialize the Native SDK.
+The uni mini program does not need to perform additional initialization configuration and can directly call the methods provided by the UniApp SDK.

-Refer to the SDK initialization methods for the host App: iOS SDK Initialization Configuration, Android SDK Initialization Configuration.
+The SDK initialization method in the host App can be found in iOS SDK Initialization Configuration and Android SDK Initialization Configuration.

 • Additional Configuration for Android Integration:

-Configure Gradle Plugin ft-plugin to collect app startup events and network request data, as well as Android Native related events (page transitions, click events, Native network requests, WebView data).
+Configure the Gradle Plugin ft-plugin to collect App launch events and network request data, as well as Android Native related events (page jumps, click events, Native network requests, WebView data).

 SDK Initialization